-The environment is a hot topic (and that’s not just a global warming pun).
-Canadians care deeply about how oil and gas development will affect the environment and their safety, and rightly so.
-However, what many don’t know is that when project applications are reviewed, impacts are not only considered, they’re a priority.
+Canadians care deeply about how the development of Alberta’s natural resources will affect the environment and their safety, and rightly so.
+However, what many don’t know is that when projects are reviewed, environmental and socioeconomic impacts are not only considered, but they’re also a priority.

-Cue the environmental impact assessment (EIA), which is built right into the Alberta Energy Regulator’s (AER’s) application process.
+Cue the Environmental Assessment (EA) Process, which is built right into the Alberta Energy Regulator’s (AER’s) regulatory process.

-In a nutshell, an EIA is required when there’s uncertainty or complexity around a proposed project.
-The project applicant conducts the assessment and prepares a report in accordance with the Environmental Protection and Enhancement Act, which protects the environment by regulating industrial activities.
+In a nutshell, under the EA Process, an Environmental Impact Assessment (EIA) report is required when the environmental impacts of a project have the potential to be significant and there’s a lot of uncertainty or complexity around a proposed project.
+At the AER, these typically include large-scale oil sands and coal projects.
+The project proponent conducts the EIA and prepares an EIA report in accordance with the Environmental Protection and Enhancement Act.

 - a detailed description of the project,